Intern with CWEALF!

 Responsibilities of the Advocacy Fellow include, but are not limited to:

-- Support CWEALF’s Bilingual Community Advocate by meeting with clients one-on-one, inside and outside of the office, particularly in Hartford and New Haven, as well as inputting client efforts into the database.
+- Support CWEALF’s Bilingual Community Advocate by meeting with clients one-on-one, inside and outside of the office, in Hartford and/or New Haven, as well as inputting client efforts into the database.

 - Conduct intake with clients regarding their legal issues; conduct follow-up efforts including referrals to the Cooperating Attorney Network, state agencies, legal aid, and community organizations.